 Looking to get a teaching job overseas but not sure where to start?
-Worried it might be hard?
-It’s easier than you think…even if you’ve never taught a day in your life.
-While getting a teaching job might seem like a time consuming and stressful task, it’s actually very easy once you know just a few tips and tricks (tips and tricks I learned through teaching throughout Asia).
-This book will help you eliminate your stress, fear, and anxiety about finding a job.
-It will save you weeks of online research and give you the most accurate and updated information you need to land your dream job.
+Worried it might be hard to get a job?
+Well, it’s easier than you think…even if you have never taught a day in your life.
+While getting a teaching job might seem like a time consuming and stressful process, it’s actually very easy once you know just a few tips and tricks (tips and tricks I learned from teaching throughout Asia).
+This 166 page book will eliminate your stress, fear, confusion and anxiety about finding a job.
+It will save you weeks of online research and give you the most accurate and updated information from real teachers so land your dream job.

 Deciding to teach English overseas can be exhilarating but most people feel overwhelmed.
-There is a lot to think about:
+There is a lot to consider:

 - What are the best countries to work in?